Campaign Q&A

 What do you plan to do about ICE in our community?

-ICE was a serious problem during the Midway blitz.
-If you listen to people within the Department of Defense, it's not a matter of if they come back, but when.
-As a community, our best defense is standing together.
-A sign in every window, a hotline to call when things get scary—these are things we can actually do.
-We have to work on a national level to fix this mess, but that takes time we don't always have.
-In the meantime, we protect each other with the small actions.
+ICE is a serious, ongoing threat in our community right now.
+If you listen to people within the Department of Defense, it's not a matter of if they ramp up their operations, but when.
+As a community, our best defense is standing together and actively resisting.
+A sign in every window, a rapid-response hotline to call when things get scary—these are concrete actions we can take today.
+We must work on a national level to fix this mess, but local resistance happens now.
 A few years ago, my handyman ended up in a holding cell during a sweep.
 He told me he was an American citizen.
 It made my blood boil.
-But screaming at a brick wall won't fix it; keeping our community tightly knit and looking out for each other will.
+Screaming at a brick wall won't fix it; actively organizing our neighborhoods, standing up for our vulnerable residents, and committing to making this ward a hostile environment for ICE operations will.

-What power can you wield as an alderman that you would work to wield to stop them?
+What power can you wield as an alderperson that you would work to wield to stop them?

 Honestly?
-An alderman has very little direct power against ICE.
+An alderperson has very little direct power against ICE.
 Much like a congressperson, I am not running for the executive branch—in Chicago, that’s the mayor's job.
 I support Mayor Johnson in a lot of areas, and this is a big one.
-Giving him the backing to harness his law enforcement arm in CPD to protect our residents is something we should have locked down yesterday.
+As Mayor, he has the executive authority to strictly enforce the Welcoming City Ordinance, ensure CPD completely cuts off any database sharing or logistical cooperation with federal agents, and explicitly deny ICE access to city facilities.
+Giving him the backing to harness his law enforcement arm in CPD to protect our residents—rather than assist federal sweeps—is something we should have locked down yesterday.
 If elected, I'll absolutely vote to make sure we do it next time.

 What is your opinion on Flock surveillance and how are you going to not only dismantle flock cameras in your ward but others nearby?